 The Pennsylvania Higher Education Assistance Agency (PHEAA) offers state grants to students who are legal residents of Pennsylvania.
 PHEAA determines eligibility based on the student's FAFSA.
 The FAFSA must be submitted to PHEAA by May 1.
-Students must be attending at least half-time to be eligible for PA state grants.
+Students must be taking at least 4 credits to be eligible for PA state grants.
 For more information, visit www.pheaa.org.